evekremer/coding_challenge/README.md

 ### Client

-'Client_demo.rb' provides a short demo of a client-server connection, including sample commands sent and received and their corresponding actions, which is invoked by:
+'Client_demo.rb' provides a short demo of a client-server connection, including sample commands, which is invoked by:

 - `$ ruby ./lib/memcached/client_demo.rb <socket_address> <socket_port>`